 CACI also said today it was awarded a $165 million contract to automate procurement activities for the Department of Defense.

 (CACI will hold a conference call June 7 at 8:30 a.m.
-New York (NYX) time, available through the company’s website at www.caci.com.)
+New York (NYX:US) time, available through the company’s website at www.caci.com.)

 To contact the reporter on this story: Carol Wolf in Washington at firstname.lastname@example.org